rocky-linux/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-grub2-2.12-29.el10_1
+`grub2-2.12-29.el10_1`

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.
 Hint: The most common case here will be a firmware updater like fwupd.
 *******************************************************************************
-None
+It also launches fwupd and UKI kernel.

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 Skip this, if you're not using GRUB2 or systemd-boot.
 *******************************************************************************
-grub2 verifies signatures on booted kernels via shim. fwupdmgr does not include code to launch other binaries, it can only load UEFI Capsule updates.
+grub2 verifies signatures on booted kernels via shim. fwupdd does not include code to launch other binaries, it can only load UEFI Capsule updates.

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?